sourcegraph/customer-training/trainings/cody/end-user-onboarding-script-intro-to-cody.md

 >
 >The Nodes method returns expected results...

+### Prompt guidelines

-### Prompts tips & tricks
+#### Prompt tips & tricks
 Prompts are the secret sauce for AI coding assistants using Large Language Models (LLMs).
-They aren't just requests; they're the guiding lights that steer Cody toward providing accurate, contextual, and tailored code snippets.
-For us, software developers, the ability to understand and finesse prompts is a superpower in unleashing their full potential of Cody.
+They aren't just requests but the guiding lights that steer Cody toward providing accurate, contextual, and tailored code snippets.
+For us software developers, the ability to understand and finesse prompts is a superpower in unleashing the full potential of Cody.

-#### Persona or Role
+##### Persona or Role
 Assign a persona or role to your prompt.
-This adds an extra layer of context and helps shape the response style.
-For instance, if you're asking Cody to generate code, assigning a "Beginner Python Developer" persona might result in more beginner-friendly code snippets.
+This adds an extra layer of Context and helps shape the response style.
+For instance, assigning a "Beginner Python Developer" persona might result in more beginner-friendly code snippets if you ask Cody to generate code.

 Example:
 >Generate Python code for a simple web scraping script using BeautifulSoup.
 >
 >Task Description: **You are an experienced Python developer** working on a personal project to scrape data from a website.
 You want to use BeautifulSoup to extract information from HTML pages and save it to a CSV file.
-Write a Python script that demonstrates how to fetch data from a website, parse the HTML content, and extract specific elements.
+Write a Python script demonstrating how to fetch data from a website, parse the HTML content, and extract specific elements.

-#### Instruction
+##### Instruction
 Begin with a high-level task description, followed by specific, step-by-step instructions.
 For instance, when asking Cody to generate code, outline the overall objective first and then provide detailed instructions for each step.
-This ensures Cody understands the broader context before diving into specifics.
+This ensures Cody understands the broader Context before diving into specifics.

 Example:
 >Generate Java code to implement a simple banking system.